QiKatherine/QiKatherine.github.io/content/post/Test-based-file-management-in-emacs.md

 efficient) function is =global search =.
 I still use categories and tags,but that's just to maintain my overview of the structure of all articles.

-I use `helm-ag`, the silver search which is a searcher reconstructed with C and it's SO FAST.
+I use `helm-ag`, the silver search which is a searcher reconstructed with C and it's SO FAST, especially in large files or codes with over 400,000 lines.
 The linux command line search tool speed ranks as: `ag > pt > ack > grep`.
-It is said that the ag search is 5-10 times faster than ack on average.
+Acorrding to requent users, the `ag` search is 5-10 times faster than `ack` on average.

 This is my spacemacs config file, which is a big text file tree that I need to comb through constantly.